What is your Higher Education Certificate qualification?

-Our diplomas aim to engage students with limited or no experience in the fields of music production and sound engineering or electronic music production.
+Our Certificates aim to engage students with limited experience in the fields of creative music production and sound engineering or electronic music production and performance.
 Whilst this may sound like an introductory course it’s actually far from it!
 The courses will deliver a broad depth of information and aim to get students working independently on major projects.
+Successful completion of an Higher Education Certificate course qualifies you for 60 ECTS: equivalent to 1 year of a degree course.

-Our diplomas are practice based and will have you assembling an impressive and broad portfolio of work.
+Our Diplomas are practice based and will have you assembling an impressive portfolio of work and taking the time to specialise in your interest.
 There is nothing more valuable than experience and our learning by doing approach is sure to expose you to a variety of technical, creative, organisational and pragmatic skills.
-When you combine our mentorship and resources with your ambition, the possibilities are limitless.
+Successful completion of an Higher Education Diploma qualifies you for 120 ECTS: equivalent to 2 years of a degree course.

-Our Bachelor (Hons) degrees are internationally recognised undergraduate bachelor of arts programmes, administered through the University of St Mark & St John in the UK.
+Our Bachelor (HONS) Degrees are internationally recognised undergraduate bachelor of arts programmes, administered through the University of St Mark & St John in the UK.
 They are suitable for students that have some prior experience in recording and/or production and aims to push students both creatively and technically and will provide the necessary skills to enter employment, further study or to produce their own work.
+Successful completion of a Bachelor qualifies you for 180 ECTS: equivalent to 3 years of a degree course.

 With over 175 Years of heritage, tradition and experience, MARJON has travelled a long road in becoming first a university college and now a full university.
 The university’s degree courses comply fully with the European Diploma Supplement Transcript and have equivalent ECTS values for all modules in keeping with the Bologna Declaration at the Convention for the Recognition of Qualifications Concerning Higher Education in the European Region.